Are Your Investments Based on Market Fact or Academic Theory?

 We believe that facts and results speak for themselves, and are more powerful than colorful commentaries, entertaining forecasts, or whimsical predictions from market gurus and soothsayers.

-THEORY: a proposed explanation whose status is still conjectural and subject to experimentation, in contrast to well-established propositions that are regarded as reporting matters of actual fact.
+THEORY: A proposed explanation whose status is still conjectural and subject to experimentation.

 Chief among the academic theories that drive investing advice are: